gstaaij/geometryfoss/README.md

 # Geometry FOSS

-This is an Open Source clone of Geomety Dash written in C.
+This is an Open Source clone of Geomety Dash written in C using [raylib](https://www.raylib.com/).

 ## Disclaimer